melissakendall/melissakendall.github.io/_posts/2022-08-27-how-i-got-my-agent.md

 ### Failed R&R

 In August, 2021, I received an unexpected R&R for Marked for Harvest from an editor!
 I was so excited.
-I immediately contracted with a developmental editor I had found on twitter.
+I immediately contracted with a developmental editor.

 *Yes.
 I paid for a developmental edit.*